fatwookie/packer/README.md

 # Deploying ECK

 To deploy the Elasticsearch, first install ECK (Elastic Cloud for Kubernetes, you should first apply the controller.
 When this is finished, you can deploy the instances.

 ```
 kubectl apply -f https://download.elastic.co/downloads/eck/1.4.0/all-in-one.yaml
+kubectl -n elastic-system logs -f statefulset.apps/elastic-operator
 ```